ErikLentz/eriklentz.com/README.md

 ### Support or Contact

-Feel free to send me an email at im [at] eriklentz.com
+Feel free to send me an email: im [at] eriklentz.com